-Exams (65%): There will be three major exams during the semester, two unit exams and a final.
-These will cover materials in the lecture, and readings.
+Exams (60%): There will be three major exams during the semester, two unit exams and a final.
+These will cover materials in the lectures and readings.
 Each will consist of essay or id questions and 20-40 multiple choice questions.
-Your exam average will account for 65% of your overall grade.
+Also, there may be a Special Assignment (something like a three-paragraph essay question) assigned in the class with an equal grade value to an examination.
+Your exam average will account for 60% of your overall grade.

-Reading quizzes and "in-class quizzes" (15%): Students will be tested weekly on assigned readings and current class materials.
+Reading quizzes and "in-class quizzes" (20%): Students will be tested weekly on assigned readings and current class materials.
 Readings assigned in the class schedule must be completed by the indicated class.
-The average of the quiz scores will constitute 15% of your final grade.
+The average of the quiz scores will constitute 20% of your final grade.

-Book analysis (15%): A roughly 5-page analysis of a book approved by the professor on a subject with relevance to the subject matter of the course.
+Book analysis (15%) A roughly 5-page analysis of a book approved by the professor on a subject with relevance to the subject matter of the course.